-NESRI partners with community organizations to elevate their voices, strengthen their campaigns, and effect change.
+Partners for Dignity & Rights partners with community organizations to elevate their voices, strengthen their campaigns, and effect change.
 Working in a participatory way and guided by human rights principles, whether we take action on the ground, foster coalition building, or offer broader analysis, we are accountable to decisions made collectively with our partners and grassroots leadership.

-Through our collaborations, NESRI gives national impact to local actions by developing replicable and scalable models and spreading them across the country.
+Through our collaborations, Partners for Dignity & Rights gives national impact to local actions by developing replicable and scalable models and spreading them across the country.
 We bring an inclusive human rights approach that builds power, shifts narratives and debates, and changes policies by putting people's experiences at the center and bridging divisions between issues and communities.

-www.nesri.org
+www.dignityandrights.org